 The ELSA Network supports and assists ELSAs in their valuable work, as well as helping area co-ordinators to publicise ELSA work in their locality.
 Many local authorities across England and Wales now have ELSAs in their schools.
-Only a minority of local authorities implementing ELSA are represented on this website.

 Through the ELSA Network website we hope to inspire the development of this work elsewhere.

 From academic attainment to all-round development

 Over recent years there has been increased recognition of the impact of social and emotional aspects of learning on academic attainment in schools.
 The Children Act 2004 (Every Child Matters) recognised that schools need to be concerned with the all round development of children.

 All children should be nurtured in accordance with their individual needs.
 There will always be children and young people in schools facing life challenges that detract from their ability to engage with learning, and some will require greater support to increase their emotional literacy than others.